About This Episode

 Yara Hawari 16:18

-And we have seen comments from the Irish government condemning Israeli actions in Gaza, but it’s not been as radical as, as many would like.
+We have seen comments from the Irish government condemning Israeli actions in Gaza, but it’s not been as radical as many would like.
 Can you talk us through this disconnect between the grassroots and the policy level?

 Brendan Browne 17:03

-So when it comes to the activist community where we we take a lot of the rhetoric with a pinch of salt and when it comes to the government, now, the Irish government is one thing, but you know, the Irish political spectrum itself is broad, it is diverse, you have other political parties in Ireland that have also been very vocal when it comes to holding Israel to account when it comes to standing with Palestine, one of the largest republican group in the island, Sinn Fein, has a long and proud history of standing in support of the Palestinian people.
-But even they have been challenged by the activist community as well to say they’re not doing enough they were asked very clearly recently to not send political representatives to the white house on st. Patrick’s day, which is a tradition in Ireland, and we asked them we demanded that they don’t go over and inoculate genocide joe and unfortunately, they didn’t pay heed to us on the ground and that has caused a fissure that has caused disconnect between a lot of the activist community and shin fien.
+So when it comes to the activist community, we take a lot of the rhetoric with a pinch of salt.
+And when it comes to the government — the Irish government is one thing, but the Irish political spectrum itself is broad and diverse.
+You have other political parties in Ireland that have also been very vocal when it comes to holding Israel to account and standing with Palestine.
+One of the largest republican groups on the island, Sinn Féin, has a long and proud history of standing in support of the Palestinian people.
+But even they have been challenged by the activist community to say they’re not doing enough.
+They were asked very clearly recently not to send political representatives to the White House on St. Patrick’s Day — which is a tradition in Ireland — and we asked them, we demanded that they don’t go over and legitimize “Genocide Joe.”
+Unfortunately, they didn’t heed us on the ground, and that has caused a fissure, a disconnect, between a lot of the activist community and Sinn Féin.

-And also, the Israeli ambassador still resides in Ireland, is still giving airtime on our national radio stations, on our national TV programs to spout off some of the most ludicrous stuff as well.
-So, there is that disconnect, you can see that.
-Talk is cheap, we need to see actions.
+And also, the Israeli ambassador still resides in Ireland, is still given airtime on our national radio stations and national TV programs to spout off some of the most ludicrous stuff.
+So there is that disconnect.
+Talk is cheap — we need to see actions.

 Yara Hawari 21:00

-So the Irish government has committed to one particular action and that’s intervening in the in South Africa’s case at the ICJ.
-Do you think that that might be a signal of more bold action to come?
+So the Irish government has committed to one particular action, and that’s intervening in South Africa’s case at the ICJ.
+Do you think that might be a signal of more bold action to come?

 Brendan Browne 21:13

-I think I may be wrong on that.
-So to find that balance of cynicism, I’ll say, yes, that’s a positive thing, but that type of case needs to be mapped by other concrete actions on the ground.
-Those that I’ve mentioned before, I would love the Irish government to fundamentally look at all of its partnerships with Israeli institutions, with Israeli commercial deals that it has in much the same way that it did when Russia invaded Ukraine because it shouldn’t be the case that you apply double standards here if you’re going to apply something you apply it with large, right?
-If you’re going to come across this if this is your line in the sand apply your line in the sand equally and fairly and equitably.
+So, finding that balance of cynicism — yes, that’s a positive thing.
+But that type of case needs to be matched by other concrete actions on the ground, those that I’ve mentioned before.
+I would love the Irish government to fundamentally look at all of its partnerships with Israeli institutions, with Israeli commercial deals, in much the same way that it did when Russia invaded Ukraine.
+Because it shouldn’t be the case that you apply double standards here — if you’re going to apply something, you apply it consistently.
+If this is your line in the sand, apply it equally, fairly, and equitably.

 Yara Hawari 23:25